mBit0071/Xperiences/_posts/TheRealWorld/2020-04-27-TheRealWorld.md

 GCM has Olio's pizza which serves wood fired pizza baked in what looks like a very fancy oven for relatively cheap price.
 The pizza's are not big but are very tasty.
 On this particular day, GCM was very crowded.

 ```
 GCM is generally crowded, but I usually do not visit GCM on weekends or holidays.
-I visit on a weekdays, when I think it would not be very busy.
+I visit on weekdays, when I think it would not be very busy.
 ```

 So, I order the pizza and start looking for a place to sit.
 After I get the pizza and grab a seat near a ramen place.
 This ramen place was serving in a bar style, meaning the cook is right in front of you while you are eating.
 The cook (I am guessing here, it might just be a worker) got me a glass of water.